neoforged/Documentation/docs/resources/client/models/modelloaders.md

 public record MyBlockStateModel(MyBlockModelPart model) implements DynamicBlockStateModel {

     // Sets the particle icon
-    // While it needs to be implemented, any actual logic should be relegated to the level-aware version
+    // While it needs to be implemented, any actual logic should be delegated to the level-aware version
     @Override
     public TextureAtlasSprite particleIcon() {
         return this.model.particleIcon();